Krishna: Death and ascension

-It is stated in the Indian texts that the legendary Kurukshetra War led to the death of all the hundred sons of Gandhari.
-After Duryodhana's death, Krishna visits Gandhari to offer his condolences when Gandhari and Dhritarashtra visited Kurukshetra, as stated in Stree Parva.
-Feeling that Krishna deliberately did not put an end to the war, in a fit of rage and sorrow, Gandhari said, "Thou were indifferent to the Kurus and the Pandavas whilst they slew each other.
-Therefore, O Govinda, thou shalt be the slayer of thy own kinsmen!"
-According to the Mahabharata, a fight breaks out at a festival among the Yadavas, who end up killing each other.
 Mistaking the sleeping Krishna for a deer, a hunter named Jara shoots an arrow towards Krishna's foot that fatally injures him.
 Krishna forgives Jara and dies.
 The pilgrimage (tirtha) site of Bhalka in Gujarat marks the location where Krishna is believed to have died.
 It is also known as Dehotsarga, states Diana L. Eck, a term that literally means the place where Krishna "gave up his body".
-The Bhagavata Purana in Book 11, Chapter 31 states that after his death, Krishna returned to his transcendent abode directly because of his yogic concentration.
+Krishna returned to his transcendent abode, Vaikunth, directly because of his yogic concentration.
 Waiting gods such as Brahma and Indra were unable to trace the path Krishna took to leave his human incarnation and return to his abode.

 Versions and interpretations

 Krishna iconography appears in many versions across India.
 For example (left to right): Srinath, Jagannath, Vithoba.

 There are numerous versions of Krishna's life story, of which three are most studied: the Harivamsa, the Bhagavata Purana, and the Vishnu Purana.
-They share the basic storyline but vary significantly in their specifics, details, and styles.
-The most original composition, the Harivamsa is told in a realistic style that describes Krishna's life as a poor herder but weaves in poetic and allusive fantasy.
+They share the basic storyline but vary significantly in their specifics and styles.
+(Note: Within a period of four or five centuries [around the start of the common era], we encounter our major sources of information, all in different versions.
+The Mahabharata, the Harivamsa, the Visnu Purana, the Ghata Jataka, and the Bala Carita all appear between the first and the fifth century AD, and each of them represents a tradition of a Krsna cycle different from the others) The most original composition, the Harivamsa, is told in a realistic style that describes Krishna's life as a poor herder but weaves in poetic and allusive fantasy.
 It ends on a triumphal note, not with the death of Krishna.
 Differing in some details, the fifth book of the Vishnu Purana moves away from Harivamsa realism and embeds Krishna in mystical terms and eulogies.
 The Vishnu Purana manuscripts exist in many versions.

 The tenth and eleventh books of the Bhagavata Purana are widely considered to be a poetic masterpiece, full of imagination and metaphors, with no relation to the realism of pastoral life found in the Harivamsa.
 Krishna's life is presented as a cosmic play (Lila), where his youth is set as a princely life with his foster father Nanda portrayed as a king.
-Krishna's life is closer to that of a human being in Harivamsa, but is a symbolic universe in the Bhagavata Purana, where Krishna is within the universe and beyond it, as well as the universe itself, always.
+Krishna's life is closer to that of a human being in Harivamsa, but is a symbolic universe in the Bhagavata Purana, where Krishna is always within the universe and beyond it, as well as being the universe itself.
 The Bhagavata Purana manuscripts also exist in many versions, in numerous Indian languages.